Pashupatinath Tour – A pilgrimage tour to seven UNESCO designated world heritage site in Kathmandu.

 Pashipatinath temple is major center to celebrate different kinds of festivals throughout the year.
 Hundreds of thousands of people join and enjoy the festival here.
 Maha Shiva Ratri Bala Chaturthi Festival and Teej festivals are most significant festivals to celebrate here.
 Many people from all over the world visits Pashupatinath during these festivals.

-You can meet Sadhus at the Pashupatinath Temple complex.
-They are unique looks with unique paintings on all over the bodies.
-Sadhus are ascetic yogis are who meditating to acquire liberation from the cycle of death and take a rebirth.
-Interesting thing is that, Sadhus are tourist friendly and love to pose picture with them.
+We can meet many Sadhus at Pashupatinath Temple Complex.
+They have unique looks with unique paintings all over the body.
+Sadhus are ascetic yogis who are meditating to acquire liberation from the cycle of death and take a rebirth.
+Interesting thing about Sadhus is that, they are very friendly and love to pose picture with Tourists.
 Don’t forget to give some bucks!

-Sadhu lives strange life in a holy cave or tiny cells on the territory of Pashupatinath.
+They live strange lifestyle in a holy cave or tiny cells on the territory of Pashupatinath.

 You can perceive many cultural and religious act of devotees during Pashupatnath tour.
 Here are the daily schedules of Pashupatinath temple: